VitorCamposAds/VitorCamposAds/README.md

 Driven by a passion for lifelong learning, I am constantly motivated to explore new horizons and deepen my knowledge.
 Thus, improve  IT skills has become my main focus, and I am committed to dedicating myself to this goal.

-- :laptop: Studing System Development in College and Data Science in Parallel
+- 💻📚 Studing System Development in College and Data Science in Parallel
-- 👯 I’m looking to collaborate on any Python project
+- 👯 -  I’m looking to collaborate on any Python project
-- 💬 Ask me about anything
+- 💬 -  Ask me about anything
-- 📫 How to reach me: [LinkedIn Profile](https://www.linkedin.com/in/vitor-campos-0b096122a)
+- 📫 -  How to reach me: [LinkedIn Profile](https://www.linkedin.com/in/vitor-campos-0b096122a)